 Twenty years after his death, and after the collapse of the Second French Empire, a tomb of Noir was commissioned to sculptor Jules Dalou who opted for a strikingly realistic portrayal.
 From the individual hairs on his head to the creases in his shoes, no detail was spared… with one standing out above the rest… a prominent bulge in his trousers – he had a clear case of death erection.

-However, all this heavy-handed behaviour of indecency has led to some very clear discolouration in the groin area.
+Rather amusingly all this heavy-handed behaviour has led to some very clear discolouration in the groin area.
 So much so that in 2004 a fence was placed around the statue with a warning sign, “Any damage caused by graffiti or indecent rubbing will be prosecuted” (you can’t make this stuff up can you?).
-However, this prohibition was met by a mob of women protesting for their right to receive love and enhanced fertility, enough so for the barrier to be taken down.
+However, this prohibition was met by a mob of women protesting for their right to love and enhanced fertility, enough so for the barrier to be taken down.
 If you search the internet you’ll find lots of photos of women joyriding or kissing the tomb, including burlesque kitten Dita Von Teese.